jaredrhine/monobrew/README.md

 I periodically set up new Linux machines (new physical hosts and new VMs), and have particular ways I like to configure those boxes.

-All of the common config management tools (chef, puppet, ansible, salt) are based on dynamic/scripting languages and require a substantial runtime installation to function.
-Installing one isn't necessarily a hard task, but can involve multiple steps on its own.
+The common config management tools (chef, puppet, ansible, salt) are based on dynamic/scripting languages and require a substantial runtime installation to function.
+Installing one isn't a hard task, but involves multiple steps and has side effects.
 Docker-related configuration management tools generally don't apply to this use case.
 Terraform can be configured to run locally but isn't a common mode.

-I have a large set of shell scripts I historically used to configure a machine before bootstrapping enough to run a fuller config management suite.
-But for my usage, I still needed to get ssh set up and check out repos which contained those homedirs.
-And large shell scripts are a mild maintenance hassle and I dreamt of using a config file instead for the basic "overwrite this file" and "install this package" early bootstrapping primarily requires.
+My pile of bootstrapping shell scripts is functional, but I still needed to get ssh set up and check out repos which contained those scripts.
+Large shell scripts are a maintenance hassle and I dreamt of using a config file instead for my basic "overwrite this file" and "install this package" early bootstrapping needs.

-So I found myself just wanting to execute a single command line to start configuring a fresh box.
-I wanted to just download one file (binary) and run a command.
-Since golang easily compiles into a single binary, the go-based `monobrew` codebase to provide simple host configuration tasks was born.
+So I found myself just wanting a simple way to download just one file (binary) and run a command pointed at a config file.
+As golang compiles to a single binary easily, this `monobrew` codebase to provide simple host configuration tasks was born.

 ## Use cases

 - Setting up a newly-installed Linux host in a repeatable, documented way
-- Keeping machines in sync
+- Keeping machines in sync by using the same configuration files

 ## Design goals